Stuart Damon

-Stuart Damon (born Stuart Michael Zonis; February 5, 1937 – June 29, 2021) was an American actor and singer.
+Stuart Damon (born Stuart Michael Zonis; February 5, 1937 – June 29, 2021) was an American actor.
 He was best known for his 30-year portrayal of Dr. Alan Quartermaine on the American soap opera General Hospital, for which he won an Emmy Award in 1999.
 Outside the United States, he was known for the role of Craig Stirling in The Champions.

 Early life

 Damon was born in Brooklyn, New York, the son of Marvin Leonard Zonis, who was a manufacturer, and his wife, Eva (Sherer) Zonis.
 Damon's parents were Russian Jewish immigrants who made their home in America after fleeing the Bolshevik Revolution.

 Career

 After a series of roles on Broadway, Damon's appearance as the Prince in the 1965 version of Rodgers and Hammerstein's Cinderella starring Lesley Ann Warren helped pave the way to a long career in television soap opera.
 That same year, he had a prominent featured role in the Broadway musical Do I Hear a Waltz? written by Richard Rodgers (music) and Stephen Sondheim (lyrics).
 He had earlier appeared in an Off-Broadway revival of The Boys From Syracuse with music by Rodgers and lyrics by Lorenz Hart.
 Damon is prominently featured on the cast albums of these musicals, as well as the hit Irma La Douce (1960).

 Moving to Great Britain, in 1965 Damon starred in the West End hit musical Charlie Girl with Anna Neagle, and was selected to appear as American secret agent Craig Stirling, alongside British actors Alexandra Bastedo and William Gaunt, in the ITC series The Champions.
 He also appeared with Roger Moore in an episode of The Saint which has been credited as the inspiration for the later series The Persuaders!, with Damon's role being played by Tony Curtis.
 In 1968, he appeared in the BBC TV adaptation of The £1,000,000 Bank Note and played Henry Adams in the starring role.
 Damon also played magician Harry Houdini in a lavishly staged London musical, Man of Magic.
 In 1970 Damon released an LP called Stuart 'Champion' Damon recorded on Reflection records REF L7 which failed to chart.

 In the 1970s, he was cast alongside Gene Barry and Catherine Schell for the series The Adventurer, appearing briefly in two episodes.
 Damon later spoke candidly about the fact that Barry did not want him in the series because of his height: at over six feet, he towered over the shorter Barry.
 After acting roles in several other British television series, including Thriller, The New Avengers, The Main Chance and children's series The Adventures of Black Beauty where he played a hypnotist, he returned to the United States.

 In September 1974, he appeared as a solo singer in an episode of the UK TV variety programme The Wheeltappers and Shunters Social Club.
 The Champions theme tune was used as his walk-on music.